 Taking advantage of study opportunities has helped Ya-Chi develop and advance her English speaking and writing skills in a workplace setting.

-By July 2023, Ya-Chi will be a trade qualified hairdresser and ready to start a new career.
+In July 2023, Ya-Chi became a trade qualified hairdresser and ready to start a new career.